 Finally, be certain that any fonts you didn’t create are ones you have the right to use in an infographic, which could be considered a commercial application.
 Buying paid fonts or using free fonts with proper attribution will keep you out of trouble — and it’s the ethical thing to do.

+When learning how to create infographics, hierarchy and layout are important.
 Hierarchy makes infographics flow.
 Your text, images, and other elements must have a hierarchy established.
 Let no single aspect be of equal size to the ones around it, unless you have a reason to do so.

 For example, an infographic should start with a large title, dominating the top, followed by a smaller subtitle.
 You could apply different treatments of headings, subheadings, and baseline text for the different sections.
 Don’t take this point to only be about size, though.
 Hierarchy should be established in the eccentricity of the fonts, the brightness and contrast of colors, the harshness or attractiveness of shapes, and anything else that you can think about as you envision the final product.